Donate

 Whatever the amount, your donation to GUTS counts!

-A nationwide shortage of medical professionals trained in colonoscopy techniques was impacting on waiting times for patients.
-We wanted to improve the education and training facilities available to help address this shortage.
+A nationwide shortage of endoscopists was causing long waiting lists for colonoscopy.
+We wanted to improve the endoscopy education and training facilities available to help address the problem.

-Working with sister charity Bright, in 2014 GUTS raised £200,000 for the purchase of a Papillon radiotherapy equipment for the Royal Surrey NHS Trust.
+GUTS and sister charity Bright raised £200,000 for the purchase of a Papillon radiotherapy equipment for the Royal Surrey in 2014.

-This technology offers ‘contact radiotherapy’; the dose is administered very close to the tumour which means less damage to the surrounding healthy tissue.
+This technology offers ‘contact radiotherapy’; the dose is administered very close to the tumour so there is less damage to the surrounding healthy tissue.
 It is particularly suitable for patients with early diagnosis rectal cancers.
-Papillon allows a higher dose of radiation compared to conventional treatment because it is applied directly to the cancer, and so fewer sessions are required.
-There is little or no damage to surrounding healthy tissue and in most cases the patient doesn’t need to have a colostomy so can expect a better quality of life.
+Compared to conventional treatment, Papillon allows a higher dose of radiation because it is applied directly to the cancer.
+There is little or no damage to surrounding healthy tissue and fewer sessions are required.
+In most cases the patient doesn’t need to have a colostomy so can expect a better quality of life.
 The machine is also used for patients with other cancers suitably located for this form of treatment

 An endoscope is a long, thin, flexible tube that has a light source and a video camera at one end.
-Images of the inside of your body are relayed to a television screen.
+The tube is inserted through a natural opening in the body.
+The clinician operating the endoscope sees images of the inside of the body relayed to a screen.
+They can guide the scope to particular areas to help make a diagnosis.

 We use cookies to improve your experience and to provide us with insight into how people use our website.